 Filling out the ITIN Application

 IRS Form W7 is the application and renewal form used for ITINs.
 We will walk through common scenarios for taxpayer, spouse, and dependent W7 applications and renewals along with identifying common errors and omissions that can cause added delays to the W7 process.
 We will get hands on with completing the form, the secondary worksheets, and processing and verification of Identification documents.

 Filing ITINs as a CAA vs Traditional

-id you know you can expedite the ITIN application and/or renewal processing for your clients?
+Did you know you can expedite the ITIN application and/or renewal processing for your clients?
 Yes, you can!
 We will detail the benefits and additional services you can provide your immigrant clients by becoming a CAA (Certifying Acceptance Agent).
-Cut the ITIN processing time by more than half and allow your clients the peace of mind where they DO NOT have to mail their passport to the IRS!
+Cut the immigrant ITIN processing time by more than half and allow your clients the peace of mind where they DO NOT have to mail their passports to the IRS!
 The best part of becoming a CAA: The IRS will refer clients to you!
 With over 20 years in the tax preparation industry this is the only area we have ever seen this!